TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 Service Providers

-We may share the information we collect with companies that provide support services to us (such as a printer, e-mail, mobile marketing, analytics providers, web hosting providers, call center service providers, sweepstakes vendors, payment processors, coupon delivery vendors, or data enhancement provider) or that help us market our products and services.
+We may share the information we collect with companies that provide support services to us (such as a printer, e-mail, mobile marketing, analytics providers, web hosting providers, call center service providers, sweepstakes vendors, payment processors, coupon delivery vendors, data enhancement, or fraud prevention providers) or that help us market our products and services.
 These companies may need information about you in order to perform their functions.

 These companies are not authorized to use the information we share with them for any other purpose.